Silent Hill: The Short Message: Leaks

 In 2022, screenshots from the game were leaked under the title Sakura.
-Silent Hill: The Short Message was rated in South Korea in September 2022 and in December 2022, The Short Message was rated in Taiwan.
+Silent Hill: The Short Message was rated in South Korea in September 2022 and in Taiwan in December 2022.
 In October 2022, Konami began hiring for upcoming Silent Hill projects, including an unannounced in-house game.

 Reception

 Silent Hill: The Short Message received "mixed or average" reviews from critics, according to review aggregator website Metacritic, with 31% of critics recommending the game on aggregator OpenCritic.

 Christopher Teuton from Screen Rant wrote in his review: "For a free game that shows the first glimpse of what Konami is truly going to do with the franchise, Silent Hill: The Short Message is absolutely worth experiencing".
 "It's a far better start than it could have been, and it is undeniably the best new Silent Hill media since 2014, although the game's effectiveness in handling these topics will vary depending on a person's own relationship with them."

 Writing for IGN, Koji Fukuyama and Daniel Robson commended the game's "effective use of themes... to create a feeling of genuine dread", describing the game as a modern and impactful iteration of the Silent Hill franchise.
 In contrast, Mark Delaney of GameSpot described the game as a "bad Silent Hill caricature", critiquing its "trial-and-error" chase sequences and "on-the-nose" plot and dialogue.
 Willa Rowe of Kotaku found the game to be "unnecessarily graphic" and its themes "shallow and heavy-handed", observing the game's ending twist to be predictable.
 In a review for Polygon, Carli Velocci compared many aspects of the game to previous Silent Hill titles such as P.T. and Silent Hill: Downpour, and found the references to the series at large "extremely unsubtle", while describing the game's presentation of its suicide themes as "borderline tacky", observing that the writing "doesn't give Anita much more definition beyond her mental illness."
 Still, she ultimately concluded that the game has its merits, such as "some unique imagery that makes me feel optimistic about the series' future".

-The game has reached over 4 million downloads on the PlayStation Store by May 23, 2025.
+The game had reached over 4 million downloads on the PlayStation Store by May 23, 2025.